hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step11-events.md

 ## Controller Changes for Events

-Make the following modification to the `example/controllers/at_controller.go`{{open}} file.
+Make the following modifications to the `example/controllers/at_controller.go`{{open}} file.

 ### Add Import

-Add the Record context to the import list at the top.
+Add the Record context to the import list at the top:

 `  "k8s.io/client-go/tools/record"`{{copy}}

 ### Add EventRecorder

-Find the `AtReconciler` struct and at a Recorder line to the last line of the struct.
+Find the `AtReconciler` struct and add a `Recorder` line to the last line of the struct:

 ```go
 // AtReconciler reconciles an At object